Moscow

 Where should I keep my money?

 Keep them only in your bank account — nowhere else!
-If you keep them at home, you could fall victim to thieves.
+Storing them at home could make you a target for thieves.

 The easiest way is to use messaging apps like WhatsApp, Telegram, or Skype.
 They let you make free calls as long as you have an internet connection.